 Database constraints are used to specify rules for data in a table.
 They can be column-level or table-level, and can refer to a single column or multiple columns.
 Constraints are used to limit the type of data that can be included in a table.
 This ensures the accuracy and reliability of the data in the table.
 If there is any violation between a constraint and the action on the data, the action is aborted.

-Here are some examples of database constraints:
+Here are examples of the most common database constraints:

 There are some additional clauses that complement some of the constraints: